-Despite the high degree of volatility we are currently seeing in the financial markets, it is important to keep a cool head and not lose sight of our long-term goal.
+At the beginning of the coronacrisis we saw a high degree of volatility in the financial markets.
+If this occures, it is important to keep a cool head and not lose sight of our long-term goal.
 Stock market fluctuations are not uncommon – they are part and parcel of investing.
 How does this affect your pension?

 Your pension capital is invested for the long term.
 It is thus inevitable that there will be periods when prices decline substantially.
 We know that such periods happen, but obviously we do not know when.
 It is however known from much historical analysis that investing in the long term produces better results than saving, for example.
 If we look at historical price fluctuations, we see that declining prices are ultimately followed by rising prices.
 It is therefore important when investing for a pension not to lose sight of the long-term horizon.